Juan Carlos Varela: Career

 Close to the U.S. government on foreign policy issues, in October 2018, following a visit by U.S. Secretary of State Mike Pompeo on "China's predatory economic activity," he canceled five infrastructure projects with Chinese companies.

 His popularity is affected by declining economic activity, rising living costs, corruption scandals and the crisis in the health and justice sectors.

 Controversies

 Juan Carlos Varela was indicted in July 2020 for money laundering in the Odebrecht case.

-In October 2021, his name is mentioned in the Pandora Papers.
+In October 2021, his name was mentioned in the Pandora Papers.

 Personal life

 He is the son of José Varela and Beixie née Rodríguez.
 Varela married Panamanian journalist Lorena Castillo in 1992.